BKopysc/floating-bar-hotkeys/README.md

  </br>&nbsp;&nbsp;&nbsp;&nbsp; **Hotkey:**  `ctrl,shift,esc` -> open task manager
  </br>&nbsp;&nbsp;&nbsp;&nbsp; **Text:**  `I like pizza`
 3. Create Floating Bar by pressing GREEN button
 4. Start using Bar!
 When you press declared label then hotkey/text will be pressed down!
+You can move Bar by dragging purple field.
 5. To close Floating Bar press RED button.

 ## Screenshots